BB31420/Halloween_Wax_Font/README.md

 convert /home/user/Desktop/halloweenb_project/C.png -auto-level pnm:- | potrace -s -o /home/user/Desktop/halloween_project/output/C.svg

-This should hit the whole directory after replacing user and halloween_project with your info:
+This should hit the whole directory after replacing user and halloween_project with your info.
+Make a folder called output for the finished svgs:

 for file in {A..Z}.png; do
     convert "/home/user/Desktop/halloween_project/$file" -auto-level pnm:- | \